AllPoland/UNBEATABLE-Auto-Timed-Hitsounds/README.md

 # TODO

-This mod is not yet done!!
-Currently, the mod is only mostly complete for use in arcade mode, and *should* work in story mode (in theory, it's still not tested in a full playthrough.
-Please report any issues).
+This mod is mostly complete, and should work in both arcade and story mode.
 Below are some things I still need to do.

-- Story mode testing
+- More story mode testing
 - Config options (toggling features, adjusting scheduling values, etc.)